Shoukichi Kina

 Shoukichi Kina (喜納昌吉, Kina Shōkichi), is a Japanese rock musician and politician.
 He, along with his band Champloose, played a large role in the Okinawan home-grown "folk rock" scene in the 1970s and 1980s.
 His first big hit was "Haisai Ojisan" ("Hey, old man") in 1972, which he wrote when he was in high school.
-Songs from the 1980 album Blood Lines, like "Hana" and "Subete no Hito no Kokoro ni Hana o", are frequently heard in international markets.
+A Song from the 1980 album Blood Lines, "Hana" also named "Subete no Hito no Kokoro ni Hana o", is frequently heard in international markets.

 He was elected a member of the House of Councillors in July 2004.
 In 2010 he ran for a second term but lost.